 Records can be subpoenaed during litigation, regardless of your privacy settings.
 Anything damaging can destroy your serious personal injury case.

 The insurance company and its attorneys can attempt to use your overall social media activity level as evidence that you are exaggerating how much your injuries have affected your life.
-If you seem happy and not bothered in your social media activity, this can have a very negative impact on your serious personal injury case.
+After the accident, if you ever seem happy and not bothered in your social media activity, this can have a very negative impact on your serious personal injury case.
 I strongly believe it is best to not use social media until the case is finished.

 - DO keep all communications between you and your attorney private.

-This means everything between you and your lawyer - no exceptions!
+This means everything between you and your attorney - no exceptions!

 Do not post any updates about your case, even if your security is set at the highest setting.
 Do not share anything your attorney has told you, and do not share anything that you have told your attorney.

 Have questions about social media or any other part of your serious personal injury case?

-Ask a good attorney before you make any moves.
+Ask a good attorney before you make any move.